MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 ## Create Client Application with MAKES REST APIs

 We now have a backend API to serve our conference paper data.
 The last step is to create the client application to showcase the filterable paper list.
-The client application will retrieve data and generate filters via Evaluate and CalcHistogram APIs.
+The client application will retrieve data and generate filters via Evaluate and Histogram APIs.

 ### Paper list KES Query Expression